reyhard/ZigbeeP1Reader/p1_meter/README.md

 - Install [Zigbee2MQTT Addon](https://github.com/zigbee2mqtt/hassio-zigbee2mqtt) in case of USB Type Zigbee Coordinator.

 ## zigbee2mqtt

-### Case 1 : T-Zigbee board as coordinator

-Select one of the T-ZigBee as the zigbee gateway, and program the program [zigbee2mqtt](../zigbee2mqtt).
-And follow the [documentation](https://zbhci.readthedocs.io/en/latest/user-guide/zigbee2mqtt.html) for related configuration.

 ### Case 2 : USB type coordinator such as Sonoff Zigbee 3.0 USB Dongle plus etc.